Hydrogen

 In the planned electrolysis plant, which is the centrepiece of the HyTech Hafen Rostock project, green hydrogen will be produced from water with the help of electricity from renewable energies.
 This climate-neutral/CO2-free energy carrier can then be used in various sectors such as industry, transport and heating.

 Each year, up to 6,500 tonnes of hydrogen will be produced in a climate-neutral way in the Rostock seaport, which can then be fed into a supra-regional distribution network (hydrogen grid) and made available to local consumers.
 Rostock, with its direct location on the Baltic Sea, offers great potential for this project.
-The green hydrogen can be used in a variety of maritime and industrial applications in the port city.
-The waste heat can potentially be used in the heat supply.
-This opens up numerous perspectives on the consumer side.
-The electricity needed for hydrogen production comes from wind farms in the Baltic Sea and from other renewable sources.
-Diverse areas of application and the proximity to offshore wind farms are a promising setup for a timely economic business case.
-As a port location, there are also long-term prospects with regard to imports infrastructure.
+The green hydrogen can be used in the petrochemical industry, in the mobility sector and in industrial processes.
+The electricity needed for the production of hydrogen comes from wind farms in the Baltic Sea and other renewable sources.
+As a port location, there are also long-term prospects for an H2 or derivatives import infrastructure.